semal-ftm/CodeAlpha-Event-Registration-System/README.md

 # Event Registration System

-A backend Event Registration System developed for the **CodeAlpha Backend Development Internship**.
+A backend Event Registration System developed for the **CodeAlpha Backend Development**.

 Users can register, log in, view events, register for events, view their registrations, and cancel them.